#InsideTrusteeship with James Watson-O'Neill

 Being a chief executive can be difficult because when you move into a new organisation (even if it’s in the same sector), you want to expand your network, understand who the main players are. you want to influence people and make partnerships.
 Trusteeship is a great way to build your network.

 I purposefully joined two boards that are closely connected with my organisation.
 When I’m being a trustee I try hard to wear the right hat, not my SignHealth hat.
 For example, when I’m with my fellow trustees from the British Society of Mental Health and Deafness (BSMHD) I try not to think like the chief exec of SignHealth.
-I also joined the UK Council on Deafness, which is a small charity but has a broad reach as it’s the umbrella body for the deaf sector.
+I also joined Voluntary Organisations Disability Group, which is a small charity but has a broad reach as it’s an umbrella body for the disability and social care sector.
 The common thread in all of these is disability: although some deaf people wouldn't call themselves disabled.

 At SignHealth we're focused on profoundly deaf people who use British Sign Language as their first language.
 I am ‘coincidentally’ deaf in my job because my experience of deafness is not the same as my colleagues or the beneficiaries of the charity.
 They have a culture and community that I'm a visitor to.
 I have experience of being deaf, but it's a completely different life experience.
 My personal identity as a deaf person is something I therefore tend to diminish in my day job.
-But, when I have my UK Council on Deafness hat on, for example, I have a much stronger sense of my identity as a disabled person.
+But, when I have my Voluntary Organisations Disability Group hat on, for example, I have a much stronger sense of my identity as a disabled person.

 So as a trustee, I'm always taking on and off different hats.

 It's important to me that I manage that properly.
 In my day job I need to remember it's about sign language users.
 On one of those boards, I'm one of just two disabled people on the whole board.

 How did you find the early days of being a trustee?